Diversity and Equality

 Special Consideration

-A student may be eligible for special consideration if:
+Students may be eligible for special consideration if:

 Applying for special consideration

-The Wine Tip will keep records of all applications for special consideration
+The Wine Tip will keep records of all applications for special consideration.

 Complaints and appeals